Joansitoh/sLibs/README.md

 ## 📝 Chat utilities
 > ChatUtils api is used to translate messages with chat color format.
-> Also, you have multiple methods to transform **Strings** to other formats.
+> Also, you have multiple methods to transform **Strings** into other formats.
 >
-> More useful methods are
+> Most useful methods are
 > - `public static String translate(String message)`:
 >   Translate **String** with chat color format.
 > - `public static String[] translate(String[] array)`: